Mythic-Projects/Titanium/README.md

-[Paper-0076] Optimized light level comaprsions by Aikar [Paper-0085] Use a Shared Random for Entities [Paper-0090] Improve Maps (in item frames) performance and bug fixes by Aikar [Paper-0121] Reduce IO ops opening a new region [Paper-0127] Do not load chunks for pathfinding by Aikar [Paper-0144] Improve Minecraft Hopper Performance
+[Paper-0076] Optimized light level comaprsions by Aikar [Paper-0085] Use a Shared Random for Entities [Paper-0090] Improve Maps (in item frames) performance and bug fixes by Aikar [Paper-0101] Do not load chunks for light check by Aikar [Paper-0118] Prevent Fire from loading chunks by Aikar [Paper-0121] Reduce IO ops opening a new region [Paper-0127] Do not load chunks for pathfinding by Aikar [Paper-0144] Improve Minecraft Hopper Performance